Submit

 “Mandated Reporter” Any employee of the University, except as noted below*, who becomes

-aware of discrimination, harassment, or sexual misconduct, while in the scope of their job, is a
+aware of discrimination, harassment, sexual misconduct or retaliation, while in the scope of their job, is a

 Mandated Reporter.
 A mandated reporter must provide information regardless of whether the